• Skip to primary navigation

 If you purchased a whole watermelon for this recipe, you will definitely have leftovers!
 Fresh watermelon that has been cut is best eaten within 1-3 days.
 Wrap the cut watermelon in plastic wrap and keep it in the refrigerator.

-Uncut fresh watermelon can last for 2-3 weeks if stored at a cool temperature away from fruits that produce ethylene gas.
-Thus, you should not cut a whole watermelon until you are ready to use it.
-Cutting watermelon drastically reduces its shelf life.
+Uncut fresh watermelon can last for 7-10 days (source) if stored at a cool temperature away from fruits that produce ethylene gas.
+You should not cut a whole watermelon until you are ready to use it.
+Cutting watermelon may reduce its shelf life.

 Can I use other fruit to make homemade popsicles?